vitalets/playwright-network-cache/README.md

 The optional `optionsOrFn` argument can be used to pass caching options or a function to modify the response.

 ### Options
+You can provide options to `CacheRoute` constructor or modify them dynamically via `cacheRoute.options`.

 #### baseDir
 `string`